bitovi/academy/src/typescript/1-why-typescript.md

 ### The Problem

-For this exercise, we will first clone the __learn-typescript__ exercise repo.
+For this exercise, we will first clone the __learn-typescript__ exercise repository.

-In that repo, there is a _0-why-hello-world.html_ page that looks like the following:
+In that repository, there is a _0-why-hello-world.html_ page that looks like the following:

 ```html
 <html>